ronakupadhyaya/Horizons-week-05/README.md

 ## Step 0: Authentication 🔐 - `app.js`, `routes/index.js`,  `models/models.js`
 Before you start this project, check out the codebase, beginning in **`app.js`** - the entry point of your application.

-Notice how your authentication method has been set to use a `LocalStrategy` with Passport to identify users by an email address and check their password (which is stored as a hash in your MongoDB database).
-Remember: your currently logged-in users are accessible through your Passport-created req.user object.
+Notice how your authentication method has been set to use a `LocalStrategy` with Passport to identify users by an email address and check their password (which is stored as a hash in your MongoDB database). **Remember**: your currently logged-in users are accessible through your Passport-created `req.user` object.
 Take advantage of that in the Parts that follow!

 Next, head into **`routes/index.js`**.